 As soon as you allow and appreciate minority thinking, by using the dialogue, you increase not only the cognitive and creative capacity of the entire organization or the support of decisions and the reflection on those decisions; the quality of the decision-making process also improves.
 Minority voices want to be heard, and if there is no reaction to their response, they will retreat or even demonstrate sabotaging behavior.
 Online, without time constraints or social pressure, people with minority opinions can be convinced to change.
 They will do so frequently because they learn from other perspectives, sometimes from the majority.
 It is remarkable to notice that the majority also does so and can even rally behind minority views.
 Through dialogue, they learn from each other.
 It deepens their understanding of the content and accelerates and strengthens the decision-making.”

-If you want to learn more about Deep Democracy and what the Let’s Connect approach and dialogue can mean for your people and organization, please contact Sandra Bouckaert and her team.
+If you want to learn more about Deep Democracy at-any-scale and what the Let’s Connect approach and dialogue can mean for your people and organization, please contact Sandra Bouckaert and her team.